-Use this easy corn muffin recipe to quickly make delicious gluten-free corn muffins (also dairy-free).
+Use this easy corn muffin recipe to make delicious gluten-free corn muffins (also dairy-free) quickly.
 This can also be used as a substitute when a recipe calls for Jiffy Corn muffin mix.

 - 1/2 cup gluten-free cornmeal: I like to use Arrowhead Gluten-Free Organic Yellow Cornmeal and Bob’s Red Mill Gluten-Free Cornmeal